hardiksharmmaaaa/CalMate/README.md

     ```
 4. Ensure your Google Gemini API key is set in your environment variables (`GEMINI_API_KEY`).

+5. You can also checkout the Testing images for testing the Calmate and Dishify Apps to check the working.

 ## Future Enhancements
 - **Recipe Suggestions**: Based on the user’s dietary preferences.
 - **Food Recognition**: Automatically identify food items without manual input.